tinne26/ggfnt/specification.md

 [6]byte{'t', 'g', 'g', 'f', 'n', 't'}
 ```

 After the signature, all data is gzipped.
-The 32MiB size limit applies to the *uncompressed font data*.
+The 32MiB size limit applies to both the compressed and uncompressed font data.
+In any realistic scenario, if the already compressed font data exceeds 32MiB, the uncompressed version will exceed that by even a much wider margin.

 ### Header